Why I stayed in halls for 3 years

 It was how I met most of my friends, as they would be regulars at my events.
 It allowed me to get to know lots of different people living in the hall, most of which I would chat to.
 It gave me great work experience and skills I can now apply at my current job.

-Anyone can apply to be a Hall Rep and there is a great work-life balance to the job.
+Anyone can apply to be a Hall Committee member and there is a great work-life balance to the job.

 - Read Next